Multiplicity and the Media

 I have never seen such a cogent and powerful comment on the current state of affairs.

-We have plenty of books on going crazy.
-We have none on plurality as a human state.
-We have no films showing multiples as healthy, functional human beings.
-There is no model for non-pathological plurality in Western culture.
+There are plenty of books on going crazy -- none on plurality as a natural human state.
+There are no films showing multiples as healthy, functional human beings.
+There is no model for non- pathological plurality in Western culture.

 It's clear that any persecuted group will have its agenda, and be resistent to the idea that there is any link between their condition (whatever it may be) and antisocial behavior.
-As a homosexual, I am well aware of the feelings behind such agendas.
-My colleague Ms. Nicholes, who is African-American, had this in mind when she wrote the following commentary:
+As a homosexual (and a cannabis user), I am well aware of the feelings behind such agendas.
+My colleague Ms. Nicholes, who is African-American, had this in mind when she wrote the following commentary (updated in 2008):

 "Not so when it comes to multiplicity.
-No advocacy group exists for multiples.
-No effort has ever been made to portray multiplicity as it really is.
+No effective activist group exists for multiples.
+No effort has ever been made by anyone in the media to portray multiplicity as it really is.
 The general public is shown only one facet of an extremely complex lifepath.
 The shopworn myth of "multiple personality disorder" bears little nor no resemblence to the daily-life reality of multiplicity.

-"So far as we know, Astraea's Household Page is the closest thing to an advocacy group for natural multiplicity that exists in the entire world.
-The ISSD exists to further the agenda of the mental health industry; Sidran is an information provider which consistently links multiplicity to the mental health industry and the abuse survivorship subculture.
+"So far as we know, Pavilion is the closest thing to an advocacy group for natural multiplicity that exists in the entire world.
+(In 2014, Plural Activism fills that role.)
+The ISSD exists to further the agenda of the mental health industry; Sidran is an information provider which is much more concerned with trauma, dissociation, and the abuse survivor subculture.
 What we need is a proactive educational network dedicated to correcting misinformation, and disinformation, about multiplicity and plurality."

 Originally, we included a list of possible actions that could be taken in order to help improve this situation.
 We should like now to ask the readers' opinions.
 What do you think should be done?